-The International Student Support Network (ISSN) homestay program might be another option for accommodation.
+The International Student Support Network (ISSN) homestay program provides affordable options for accommodation.

 ISSN homestay was designed to be a short-term accommodation option for international students to have some comfort and support while making it through the COVID-19 crisis.
 The standard homestay period is 4 weeks, although in special circumstances a shorter length of stay may be requested by your education provider.
 The good news is you and your host have the option of extending by mutual agreement.

-As COVID-19 restrictions continue to ease in Adelaide, there are more job opportunities emerging.
+As the industry recovers in South Australia, there are more job opportunities emerging.
 We are always adding roles suited to international students to the list of employment opportunities in Adelaide.
 We encourage you to apply or complete expressions of interest if you have relevant skills or experience.
 We also encourage you to monitor job sites, employment pages on Facebook, and your own provider's career centre.

 Resources, including recorded employability webinars, are available on the website.

-For further information please refer to the Department of Home Affairs website.
+For more information, visit the Department of Home Affairs website.